 Sketch by Jeffrey Appiatu as part of his portrait drawing process.
 Stage7.
 Courtesy Artist

-Jeffrey Appiatu is a 20 year old Ghanaian pencil artist.
+Jeffrey Appiatu is a 20-year-old Ghanaian pencil artist.
 He specializes in the genre of hyper and emotional realism.
-Jeffrey began drawing portraits in 2011.
+Jeffrey began drawing in 2011.
 He derives his inspiration from his mentor Kelvin Okafor.
 Jeffrey uses charcoal, graphite and black colored pencils to produce his works.
 His aim is to get his works to be featured in art galleries worldwide and to create an emotional connection between the viewer and the artwork.

 Join the art conversation: Share your thoughts and comments